Clinics & Services

 Coil Fitting and Removal

 Once completed, please hand the form in at reception.
-Dr Jo Cox or Dr Rosie Laurie will contact you in due course to discuss an appointment.
-They only work part-time, so there maybe a short delay before you are contacted.
+Dr Rosie Laurie will contact you in due course to discuss an appointment.
+She only works part-time, so there maybe a short delay before you are contacted.

 Happy Heart Clinic